phansch/mini_rfc_for_cargo_lint_configuration/README.md

 ## Future possibilities

 * It might be desirable to also be able to configure the settings of specifics lints.
-Such as via the `clippy.toml`.
+This could also replace the `clippy.toml` file, which currently allows configuring lints.
 * It would make sense to include other settings related to lints, such as output verbosity or `--cap-lints` in the lint configuration.

 ## TODO text